BrunaRihl/starlight-consultations/README.md

 ### Accessibility

-From the project's inception, the game website's design has been planned with a focus on accessibility.
+From the project's inception, the website's design has been planned with a focus on accessibility.
 Special attention has been given to ensuring good color contrast, an easily understandable structure, and intuitive navigation, establishing a solid foundation for the user experience.

 ### LightHouse